 Our research focus is on soil ecology and global change biology, with most people in the lab working on fungi.
-We work with arbuscular mycorrhizal fungi, other root colonizing fungi, and also saprobic fungi.
+We work with arbuscular mycorrhizal fungi and also saprobic fungi.

 Some examples of research themes we currently pursue:

 - ecological synthesis (e.g., using meta-analytical techniques and research weaving)

 - the biodiversity of soil aggregation, particularly the role of mycorrhizal and saprobic fungi and their interactions with other soil biota

 - biodiversity and community ecology of of arbuscular mycorrhizal fungi, using methods of molecular ecology, for example as part of the BMBF initiative BonaRes examining communities of AM fungi in agroecosystems

 - soil biota effects on plants and plant communities